jmcphers/k5hoa/content/post/november-2018-newsletter.md

 title = "November 2018 Newsletter"
 +++

-The Kingsgate 5 HOA Neighborhood New for November is now available!
+The Kingsgate 5 HOA Neighborhood News for November is now available!
 You can read it online here:

 <a href="../pdf/November2018Newsletter.pdf">
 <figure class="document-thumbnail">